Global Homotopies for Differential Hochschild Cohomologies: Introduction

 Finally, in various deformation problems the original algebra carries some group action by automorphisms relevant for the problem.
 Thus it is natural to require the deformations to respect this symmetry as well.
 This leads to the notion of invariant Hochschild cohomology.
 First results for the explicit computation of invariant Hochschild cohomologies have been obtained for proper Lie group actions on a manifold in \cite{miaskiwskyi:2021a} by averaging procedures.

-The aim of this paper is to give a conceptual and easily adaptable proof of the differential HKR theorem with coefficients providing a global homotopy.
-This way we improve known results and pave the way to compute Hochschild cohomologies in many important situations.
+\emph{The aim of this paper is to present a conceptual and adaptable construction of a deformation retract for differential Hochschild cochains (with coefficients).
+This approach not only refines existing results but also provides a framework for computing Hochschild cohomology in a wide range of important cases.}

 The strategy is surprisingly simple concerning the techniques needed to arrive at global and explicit homotopies.
 Essentially, we need to proceed in two steps: \begin{enumerate} \item In a first step, we identify the differential Hochschild complex $\HCdiff^\bullet(M)$ with certain tensor fields by means of a global symbol calculus $\Op$.
 This requires to use a torsion-free covariant derivative $\nabla$ on the manifold $M$ and perhaps additional covariant derivatives depending on the coefficients one is interested in.
 The usage of covariant derivatives to obtain a global symbol calculus is a classic technique one can trace back at least to \cite[Chap.~IV, §9]{palais:1965a}.
 The version we use can be found e.g. in \cite[App.~A]{waldmann:2007a}.